-The purpose of using the BiZZdesign Team Server differs.
+The purpose of using HoriZZon as storage place differs.
 There is no one solution for all, but you can organize yourself in a flexible way.
 This best practice gives you some guidelines about how to set up the structure of your one and only model package.

 About the model package

 HoriZZon (the repository) consists of multiple model packages, which consists of multiple models, which consists of multiple model folders and layers/schemes for the catalogs and views.
 A model package allows you to;

 Reuse objects from a catalog of AS-IS applications in another EA model in the same model package (e.g. an EA model representing a specific project/initiative).

 Drill down from an EA Business Process object in an EA (ArchiMate) model, to a BPM (BPMN) model that describes the details of that business process using "cross-model" relationships.

 - Move content

 Objects can seamlessly be moved (drag/drop) between models in the same model package.